clayton-hankins/boats/README.md

 Errors are output to the console.

 ## .boatsrc

+> TIP!
+The 2.0.0-rc1.1 release is on branch develop github - all links to the source point to master, make you sure switch

 You can pass in options to BOATS via a `.boatsrc` file containing valid json.
 This is how you can control the nunjucks engine, eg [Nunjucks customer-syntax](https://mozilla.github.io/nunjucks/api.html#customizing-syntax).
 All nunjucks options found here will be merged into the default options.

 A `.boatsrc` file should be a JSON representation of this interface: